-In August, Linwood will open a new 36,000 square foot school adjacent to its historic Manor House in Ellicott City.
-With a capacity for 70 students, the school will include a non-graded Special Education Program for ages 5-21 and a General Education Program for students in kindergarten through 8th grade.
+Linwood provides programs and services for children and adults living with autism and related disabilities.
+It opened a new state-of-the-art school building in the Fall of 2013, adjacent to Linwood’s historic Manor House in Ellicott City.
+With a capacity for 70 students, the school includes a non-graded Special Education Program for students, ages 5-21 and a General Education Program for special needs students in kindergarten through 8th grade.

 In addition to its programs for students, Linwood Center provides adult services, including supported employment, vocational training, recreation and opportunities for volunteerism and community involvement.
 The Linwood Center Boutique in downtown Ellicott City provides employment and job training on-site.
 Community-based residential services for adults are available in homes throughout Howard and Baltimore Counties.